syscoin-core/syscoincore.org/CONTRIBUTING.md

 Each document has a header called "Front Matter", which looks something like this:

     ---
-    title: Clarifying Communications of the Bitcoin Core project
+    title: Clarifying Communications of the Syscoin Core project
     name: clarifying-communications
     id: en-clarifying-communications
     lang: en